etomica/ZENO/cpp/doc/release/sphinx/Input.rst

 Force fields acting between and among atoms within a single object control its flexibility and the conformations that it can adopt.
 The types of interactions include 2-body (bond stretching), and 3-body (bond bending); 4-body (torsion) potentials are not supported.

-Specification of the intra-particle force fields determines the type of Monte Carlo trials that are performed to sample conformations.
-The types of trials that ZENO can perform are (1) stretch perturbation; (2) angle perturbation; (3) torsion perturbation; (4) object rotation; and (5) object displacement.
-The last two will sample configurations of the particles and are always performed.
-A **stretch perturbation** changes the distance between two bonded atoms in the direction of their bond, moving all other atoms on each side of the bond rigidly to maintain their locations relative to each other.
+Bond structures that form rings or other closed loops are not supported.

-Stretch, angle, and torsion perturbation trials are performed, or not, consistent with the intra-particle potential specifications, as described below.
+Stretch, angle, and torsion perturbation trials are each performed, or not, consistent with the intra-particle potential specifications, as described below.

 Intra-particle: Bond stretch
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-**Two-body potentials** are specified first by defining the style:
+Two-body potentials are specified first by defining the style:

 .. code-block:: none